The playing area must have the following measurements:

 A match consists of two halves of 5 minutes each with a 3 minutes’ interval.

 In case a match ends in a draw, an additional limitless period will be played under the sudden-death rule, i.e. the fist scoring team is the winner.

-In case some teams rank with the same score during qualification rounds, the team with the highest number of tries will qualify (regardless of their type); in case parity should persist, the type of tries will count; if again parity persists, the youngest team (obtained by summing up the players’ years of birth and then dividing them by 12) will win.
+In case some teams rank with the same score during qualification rounds, the team with the highest number of tries will qualify (regardless of their type); in case parity should persist, the type of tries will count; persisting the situation of parity, will be preferred the team with fewer registered players and finally the younger team (obtained by summing up the players’ years of birth and then dividing them by 12).